samvera/hyrax/README.md

 # Sufia

 ## What is Sufia?
-Sufia is a web application that serves as a self-deposit institutional repository.
+Sufia is a component that adds self-deposit institutional repository features to a Rails app.
-Sufia created with Ruby on Rails and builds on the Hydra Framework.
+Sufia is created with Ruby on Rails and builds on the Hydra Framework.

 Sufia has the following features: